 Which style of circular saw you choose is highly regional, especially as a Pro.
 West Coast users tend to steer toward worm drives while those of us on the East Coast prefer sidewinders.

 If you’re brand-new to the trades, try both and see which one you like best.
-Take it a step further and ask the guys and gals around what they prefer and why.
+Take it a step further and ask the guys and gals about what they prefer and why.
 You’ll find that both styles have legitimately good reasons for choosing them.

 Track Saw or Circular Saw?